nevsnode/gordon/README.md

 go test ./goo/*
 ```

-Now simply deploy the binary together with the configuration file `goophry.config.json` in the same directory.
+Now simply deploy the binary with the configuration file `goophry.config.json` in the same directory.

 ### Usage